n-c0de-r/GLYPHAE/README.md

 This project is dual-licensed under the GNU General Public License v3.0 for the software and the Creative Commons Attribution-ShareAlike (CC BY-SA) license for some derivatives for the created or edited assets based on originals from Openmoji or Wikipedia.

+- Software Code: Licensed under the GNU General Public License v3.0 (GPLv3).
+See [LICENSE-GPLv3](LICENSE-GPLv3) file for details.
+- Assets: Licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+See [LICENSE-CC-BY-SA](LICENSE-CC-BY-SA) file for details.

-GNU General Public License v3.0: See the [LICENSE-GPL3](LICENSE-GPL3) file for details.
+GNU General Public License v3.0: See the  file for details.
-CC BY-SA License: See the [LICENSE-CC-BY-SA](LICENSE-CC-BY-SA) file for details.
+CC BY-SA License: See the  file for details.

 ## :e-mail: Contact